Feasibility Report

 Continuity of Knowledge

-There's a practical reason why the team that conducts the feasibility analysis should be the team that builds the project: continuity of knowledge.
-The feasibility team walks the site, evaluates the geology, assesses the access, identifies the risks.
-That knowledge lives in the team - in their understanding of the specific conditions, the specific constraints, the specific risk factors.
-When a different contractor is brought in for construction, that knowledge must be transferred through documents.
-Documents convey data but not judgment.
-They convey what was found but not what was considered and rejected.
-They convey the conclusion but not the context.
+The team that conducts the feasibility analysis walks the site, evaluates the geology, assesses the access, identifies the risks.
+That knowledge lives in the team, in their understanding of the specific conditions, the specific constraints, the specific risk factors.
+When a different contractor is brought in for construction, that knowledge must be transferred through documents, and documents convey data but not judgment.
+The CM at Risk model eliminates this knowledge transfer gap by keeping the same team involved from feasibility through construction completion.

 Frequently Asked Questions